 Oil-filled heaters are more expensive than infrared heaters.

 That is because they have more advanced unique features.
 The low-end price for an oil-filled heater starts at $50 while an infrared heaters starts at $30 that is by the end of 2012.
-If you are looking for something cheaper for, then an infrared heater comes first.

 There is a big difference.